iqz-systems/ph22-heal-and-hale/README.md

 #### Pega marketing application

 [see this guide](https://academy.pega.com/topic/importing-application-archive/v1) for importing application into Pega platform.
-User CDH.Zip file to upload.
+User `CDH-Rules.jar` and `CDH-Context.jar` files to upload.

 #### Pega platform application

 [see this guide](https://academy.pega.com/topic/importing-application-archive/v1) for importing application into Pega platform.
-User HnH.Zip file to upload.
+User HnH.zip file to upload.

 ## Configurations
 **Pega Platform Application**
 * Configure DSS setting for *`HnHInt•CDHEnvironmentURL`* as url of the  installed *`Pega marketing application`*
 * Digital messaging manager credentials are unique to each environment.
 Configure the associated key/secret for your installed Pega Platform environment.

+**Pega Marketing Application**
+* Enable multi-channel campaign for feedback collection, `Strategy:  SendFeedback, Audience:  SendFeedback
+ Engagement: Daily`.
+ * Run the data flow for response collection
+ `Rule Name:  ProcessResponseStream,
+Applies To:  PegaMKT-Data-Response`.
+Make sure in Real Time Data flow landing page data flow is in in-progress status.
 ## User guide

-Refer [this guide](https://github.com/IQZ/Healandhale/userguide.pdf) for application flow
+Refer [this guide](https://github.com/iqz-systems/ph22-heal-and-hale/userguide.pdf) for application flow